 Various waste such as garbage incineration ash or sewage sludge in urban areas are used as a main material (about 50% of the materials) in the production of eco-cement.
-Ecocement was included in the Japan Industrial Standards (JIS) in July 2002.
+Eco-cement was included in the Japan Industrial Standards (JIS) in July 2002.
 Materials for ordinary cement include limestone, clay, silica, and iron materials.
-In the case of ecocement, garbage incineration ash, sludge, and so on produced in urban areas is used instead of limestone, clay, and silica.
-Garbage incineration ash contains all the components necessary for the production of eco-cement, some heavy metals contained in such ash are separated and recovered.
+In the case of eco-cement, garbage incineration ash, sludge, and so on produced in urban areas is used instead of limestone, clay, and silica.
+Garbage incineration ash contains all the components necessary for the production of cement and is effectively used as eco-cement.
+In the process of the production of eco-cement, some heavy metals contained in such ash are separated and recovered.